 Chasing a ball becomes a stiff walk; jumping up to your bed no longer happens, and getting up from the floor brings on a groan.
 Dogs are living longer with advanced veterinary medicine and excellent nutrition, but as they age, things that were once easy now become an effort.
 And with their increased longevity comes the increased chance that they'll suffer from arthritis.

 What Is Arthritis?

-Arthritis is a disease that can affect any joint, causing pain and discomfort.
+Arthritis (more specifically, osteoarthritis) is a disease that can affect any joint, causing pain and discomfort.
 The joints most commonly affected in dogs include:

 - Stifle (knee joint)

 - Carpus (wrist)

 - Intervertebral joints (spine or backbone)

 Dogs suffering from arthritis experience pain resulting from the damage within the joint.
 The symptoms seen are a direct result of the pain but may be subtle, especially in the early stages.

 Signs of Arthritis in Dogs